 - Research Team: The Future at Pinal: Making Choices, Making Places (July 2007)

 - DATOS: Focus on Arizona’s Hispanic Market 2007 and 2008.
 Contributed to data selection and wrote introduction and section overviews for this annual Arizona Hispanic Chamber of Commerce publication.

-Responsible for international trade issues on fish and sea products.
-Key activities:
+Responsible for international trade issues and multi-lateral negotiations on fish and sea products.